 We respect your right to privacy and keep all your health information confidential and secure.
 It is important that the NHS keeps accurate and up-

-NHS Connecting for Health is currently developing the National Care Records Service, which will create a Summary Care Record (SCR) for each individual patient, to be held centrally.
+NHS Digital is currently developing the National Care Records Service, which will create a Summary Care Record (SCR) for each individual patient, to be held centrally.
 At this pilot stage the record is limited to current medication, known allergies and adverse reactions.
 Eventually the aim is to enable healthcare staff jointly involved in your care, such as your GP and your hospital consultant, to easily access and share information through this national record.
 You have the right to withdraw your consent to information being shared.
 Please ask Reception for an SCR Opt Out form or download one here.

 These new regulations come into force on 25 May 2018 and it is important that all patients are made aware of them.
 Click here to download a copy of our Data Protection Privacy Notice.